...

 Figuring out how to send quality recordings yourself is now expected as a voiceover talent, so just doing a quick voice memo on your phone will rarely be good enough to be competitive.

-Before you let this intimidate you because you can’t afford a Studiobricks or Whisper Room just yet, know there’s more than one way to accomplish this and there are plenty of examples online to show you just how folks have done this at home, in closets, and even on vacation.
+Before you let this intimidate you because you can’t afford a Studiobricks or Whisper Room just yet, know there’s more than one way to accomplish this.
+There are plenty of examples online to show how some voice actors achieve this in closets, under self-made forts, and even while on vacation.

 Here are just a couple of inventive examples in the links below